 How Sleeping Bags Work

 Sleeping bags are designed to trap the heat your body produces and prevent it from escaping.
 When you wear long underwear in a sleeping bag, you increase the amount of insulation between your skin and the cold air outside.
 This will make you warmer than if you sleep naked.

 If that doesn’t make sense consider the following analogy:

 A sleeping bag is like a house.
 A sleeping bag has insulation like a house that prevents heat from escaping in cold weather.
 Like your house, a sleeping bag has a furnace inside it that heats it up.
-In this case, its your metabolism which produces body heat.
+In this case, it’s your metabolism that produces body heat.
 If you wear long underwear inside your house in winter, you will feel warmer than if you walk around the house naked.
 That is why wearing long underwear in a sleeping bag will keep you warmer than sleeping naked.
 It’s another layer of insulation that traps hot air and keeps it close to your body.

 Exceptions to the Rule